spf13/cobra/README.md

 In the example below we have defined three commands.
 Two are at the top level and one (cmdTimes) is a child of one of the top commands.
-In this case the root is not executible meaning that a subcommand is required.
+In this case the root is not executable meaning that a subcommand is required.
 This is accomplished by not providing a 'Run' for the 'rootCmd'.

 We have only defined one flag for a single command.